siberoloji/siberoloji.github.io/content/en/docs/SEO/31-a-comprehensive-guide-to-ssl-securing-your-website-in-the-digital-world.md

 draft: false
 title: "A Comprehensive Guide to SSL: Securing Your Website in the Digital World"
 linkTitle: A Comprehensive Guide to SSL
-description: In this blog post, we’ll dive deep into what SSL is, how it works, and why it’s crucial for website security.
+description: In this article, we’ll dive deep into what SSL is, how it works, and why it’s crucial for website security.
 weight: 31
 translationKey: a-comprehensive-guide-to-ssl-securing-your-website-in-the-digital-world
 date: 2024-09-29T21:45:55+03:00